 - Registered Agent

-- The Secretary or Treasurer can be the Registered Agent of the PADA and must file with the IRS and register with the Secretary of the State of Oregon each year, provided that the Treasurer meets the legal requirements for being the RA.
+- The Treasurer shall be the Registered Agent of the PADA and must file with the IRS and register with the Secretary of the State of Oregon each year, provided that the Treasurer meets the legal requirements for being the RA.
 If not, the next BoD member to whom the responsibility would fall would be the President.

-- Elections will be held yearly in July at a meeting of the Board.
+- Elections will be held yearly from June 1 – 30.
 PADA Members, including Board Members, vote to nominate and then elect the Board.

 - Three (3) positions in odd numbered years and four (4) positions in even numbered years will be up for election.

-This provides Members an opportunity to present themself or another as a candidate for a board position.
+This provides Members an opportunity to present themselves or another as a candidate for a board position.

 - The Board can suggest nominees to members.

 - In order to be eligible to be a candidate, a person must:

 - Be a current member of the PADA – as of March of that year

 - Have a current rating with PADA